Mahdi-Massahi/bot-manager/README.md

 - ```docker-compose down```

-You can also remove the images and containers if you wish: visit (How To Remove Docker Images and Containers)[https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes]
+You can also remove the images and containers if you wish:
+- visit [How To Remove Docker Images and Containers](https://www.digitalocean.com/community/tutorials/how-to-remove-docker-images-containers-and-volumes) for more info

 #### Without Docker